P-p-H-d/mlib/README.md

 #### LIST\_DUAL\_PUSH\_DEF(name, type[, oplist])

-Define the singly linked list list 'name##\_t' that contains the objects of type 'type' and  its associated methods as "static inline" functions.
+Define the singly linked list named 'name##\_t' that contains the objects of type 'type' and the associated methods as "static inline" functions.
 'name' shall be a C identifier that will be used to identify the list.
 It will be used to create all the types and functions to handle the container.
 It shall be done once per type and per compilation unit.
 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions too.

-The only difference with the list defined by LIST\_DEF is the support of the method PUSH\_FRONT in addition to PUSH\_BACK (through DUAL PUSH).
+The only difference with the list defined by LIST\_DEF is the support of the method PUSH\_FRONT in addition to PUSH\_BACK (therefore the DUAL PUSH name).
 There is still only POP method (POP\_BACK).
 The head of the list is a bit bigger to be able to handle such methods to work.
-This allows this list to be able to represent both stack (PUSH\_BACK + POP\_BACK) and queue (PUSH\_FRONT + POP\_BACK).
+This enables this list to be able to represent both stack (PUSH\_BACK + POP\_BACK) and queue (PUSH\_FRONT + POP\_BACK).

-A fundamental property of a list is that the objects created within the list will remain at their initialized address, and won't moved due to a new element being pushed/popped in the list.
+A fundamental property of a list is that the objects created within the list will remain at their initialized address, and won't moved due to operations on the list.

-The object oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR), otherwise default operators are used.
+The object oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR).
 If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used.
 The created methods will use the operators to init, set and clear the contained object.